avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 :ref:`DFAnumerics:Artificial viscosity`.
 This force is controlled by the ``subgridMixingFactor`` in the configuration file.
 Setting this parameter to 0 deactivates the artificial viscosity term.
-The default value (100) does not have any physical foundings yet.
+The default value (set to 100) does not have any physical foundation yet.
 Future work will help defining this parameter in a more physical way.
+Remember that the artificial viscosity is dependent on the grid cell size.

 The velocity is updated immediately after using an explicit/implicit formulation.

 Go back to :ref:`com1DFAAlgorithm:Algorithm graph`